How to complete your identity check

 UK and Ireland/EU/EEA/Swiss students: You will receive an email invitation to book a time to collect your Student Card.
 The booking is done through EventBrite.

 If you have also completed online registration, and have an approved Student Loan, a notification will be sent from the University to the Student Loans Company to allow any support or payments to be released on your scheduled payment dates.

 International students: If you need to collect your BRP from the University of Leeds, you will receive an email invitation to book a time to collect your Student Card and BRP.
 This invitation will be sent after the University has received and processed your BRP, and this has been checked against the documents you have uploaded in your online identity check.
 It can take around a week for your BRP to be processed after it reaches the University, so do not worry if you don’t receive an invitation straight away; please be patient.

 If you are an international student and you do not need to collect your BRP from the University (because you have collected this somewhere else in the UK), or if you are not studying on a Tier 4/Student visa, you will receive an email invitation to book a time to collect your Student Card only.

 Students not based on campus

-You can apply for your student card and verify your identity online if your programme is a distance-learning programme (online only), or if you are a part time learner.
+You can apply for your student card remotely if your programme is a distance-learning programme (online only), or if you are a part time learner.
 Students who intend on travelling to Leeds at any point in the year for a full-time programme will not be able to use this service.

 The student card is not a requirement for completing registration, but you have the option of booking an appointment to collect one.
 Collection of student cards will be on campus, and you need to have submitted your identity check documents before you will be invited for an appointment to collect a student card.
 You can find out more on our student card webpage.